 - Information booklets for Parents & Students

-If students need any support at any point throughout the work experience process they can contact Miss Lovatt in the Transition Hub.Copies of all the documentation relating to Work Experience can be viewed by clicking on the links.
+If students need any support at any point throughout the work experience process they can contact Mrs Halliwell in the Careers Hub(TS block).